Skip to main content

 Pregnant women can do a lot to make sure their baby is healthy.
 Screening for group B streptococcus (GBS) should be on the list.

-GBS is a leading cause of life-threatening infection in newborns, says the Centers for Disease Control and Prevention (CDC).
+GBS is a common cause of life-threatening infection in newborns, says the Centers for Disease Control and Prevention (CDC).

 Yet a few simple steps can usually prevent it.